You can start withdrawing your pension from a defined contribution pension from age 55 (increasing to 57 in 2028).

 Moneybox offers the following options:

-Withdrawing directly from your Moneybox pension as a full or partial lump sum.
+Withdrawing directly from your Moneybox pension as a full lump sum.
 Moneybox offers both Small Pots Lump Sum (provided that your pension meets the criteria) and Uncrystallised Funds Pension Lump Sum (UFPLS).

 By receiving a tax-free lump sum from Moneybox and using the rest of your pension to purchase an annuity from a provider of your choice.
 You can find information on purchasing an annuity on MoneyHelper's website here.